Chart Color Schemes

 Belgian Gardens - Pallarenda has shown very soft population growth performance across periods assessed by AreaSearch

-Belgian Gardens - Pallarenda's population was 3,192 people as of Aug 2021.
-By Aug 2025, the population is estimated to be around 3,233, reflecting an increase of 41 people (1.3%) since the 2021 Census.
-This change is inferred from ABS estimates: 3,215 in June 2024 and additional validated new addresses since the Census date.
-The population density is 81 persons per square kilometer.
-Overseas migration contributed approximately 69.6% of overall population gains during recent periods.
+Belgian Gardens - Pallarenda's population, according to AreaSearch's analysis, is approximately 3,236 as of November 2025.
+This figure represents an increase of 44 individuals, a 1.4% rise from the 2021 Census population of 3,192 people.
+The change is inferred from the estimated resident population of 3,216 reported by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
+This results in a population density ratio of 81 persons per square kilometer, indicating significant space per person with potential for further development.
+Overseas migration contributed approximately 69.6% of overall population gains during recent periods, driving primary growth in the area.

 Frequently Asked Questions - Population